cs3110/textbook/interp/simpl.md

 features.
 Later, we will consider a larger fragment of OCaml.

 As we go through this chapter, we're going to develop a complete interpreter for SimPL.
-You can [download the finished interpreter here](simpl.zip), or just follow along as we build each piece of it.
+You can <a href="/interp/simpl.zip" download target="_blank"> download the finished interpreter here</a>, or just follow along as we build each piece of it.

 ## The AST